sachinsharma9780/Build-ML-pipelines-for-Computer-Vision-NLP-and-Graph-Neural-Networks-using-Nvidia-Triton-Server/README.md

   8. pip install attrdict
   9. pip install Pillow

+## Order of Execution

+### Deploying Hugging Face transformer model on Triton Inference server with an application to Zero Shot Text Classiifcation
+1) Start with creating a Triton acceptabele model using a notebook trace_pytorch_models.ipynb
+2) Add this created model into a model repository
+3) Start the Trito server with this newly added model
+4) Run the application using the notebook triton_client_zero_shot_text_classification_application.ipynb

 ## Image classification Example:
 Once the libraries are installed, we can start communicating with triton server using inference scripts: